imgag/ngs-bits/doc/GSvar/igv_integration.md

 ### IGV cannot load genomes
 IGV needs access to the Broad Institute web server to manage non-local genome files.
-If it cannot access the server, during startup the error message `cannot connect to genome server` is shown and several other errors can occur.
+If it cannot access the server, during startup `cannot connect to genome server`, `error loading genome` or similar errors are shown.

-In that case, you have to set the proxy like shown here:
+In case you need to access the internet through a proxy, do this:

 ![alt text](igv_proxy.png)

-Finally, you have to restart IGV.

 ### How can I change the port through which IGV and GSvar communicate?
 GSvar sends commands to IGV through a port.
 The default port is 60151.